Argos

 The Santa Fe Etching Club has moved!
 It's our 31st year, we've got a new, larger studio, and a new showroom.

-We're celebrating with an inaugural exhibit of Käthe Kollwitz prints from the Dr. Bell collection (plus work from her contemporaries including the German Expressionists).
+Käthe Kollwitz prints from the Dr. Bell collection (plus work from her contemporaries including the German Expressionists).

 Dr. Bell will give a lecture-presentation of the work on the day following the opening.
 Limited seating; call